antsmartian/antoaravinth.github.com/_posts/2012-11-12-happy-diwali.md

 [2]: http://i.stack.imgur.com/UTwJK.gif

 Thought of sharing this info with you people.
-So here am I, "happy diwali friends" :
+So here am I, **"Happy Diwali Friends"** :

 ![Diwali][3]